For full functionality of this site it is necessary to enable JavaScript.

 Measurement errors often arise from treating temperature as a static value.
 In reality, temperature reflects kinetic energy and is always in a state of continuous exchange.

-When measuring two points just a few millimeters apart, differing results are not necessarily due to instrument error, but rather to the non-uniformity of the temperature field.
+When you use the temperature tester measure wo points just a few millimeters apart, differing results are not necessarily due to instrument error, but rather to the non-uniformity of the temperature field.
 The actual temperature at any given point is governed by three fundamental factors:

 Thermal gradients: Temperature differences between material layers generate heat flow.